 Six important HR lessons from Legendary ex- HR director of Netflix.

-An extension of outsourcing is offshoring.
-This is when a business outsources outside of its home country.
 With globalization and improved global communication, offshoring has been a growth area is the modern business environment.

 , using an advertising agency